GSurf: Learning Signed Distance Fields from Splatting Opaque Gaussians for High-quality 3D Reconstruction: Related Work

-\paragraph{Point cloud reconstruction with implicit representations.} Reconstructing 3D surfaces from point clouds is a fundamental problem in computer graphics that has been extensively studied over the past three decades.
-Classic approaches typically formulate this problem by computing an implicit function, where a level set at a specified iso-value represents the target surface~\cite{hoppe1992surface,ohtake2003multi,kazhdan2006poisson,kazhdan2013screened,lin2022surface,hou2022iterative,xu2023globally}.
-In recent years, with the rise of 3D deep learning, combing implicit functions--especially signed distance fields~\cite{park2019deepsdf,Liu2021MLS,Wang_2022,On-SurfacePriors,neuralimls2023wang}--with deep neural networks has become a mainstream approach.
-Common methods for regularizing SDFs include the Eikonal loss~\cite{icml2020_2086}, the neural pull loss~\cite{NeuralPull}, and the singular Hessian loss~\cite{wang2023neuralsingular}.
+\paragraph{Implicit function-based reconstruction from point clouds} Reconstructing 3D surfaces from point clouds is a fundamental problem in computer graphics that has been studied for over three decades.
+Classical methods typically compute an implicit function whose level set at a specified iso-value represents the target surface~\cite{hoppe1992surface,ohtake2003multi,kazhdan2006poisson,kazhdan2013screened,lin2022surface,hou2022iterative,xu2023globally,DBLP:journals/tog/LiuLCHXWWQH25}.
+With the rise of 3D deep learning, combining implicit functions, especially signed distance fields, with neural networks has become a mainstream approach~\cite{park2019deepsdf,Liu2021MLS,Wang_2022,On-SurfacePriors,neuralimls2023wang, hu2024if}.
+Common strategies for regularizing SDFs include the Eikonal loss~\cite{icml2020_2086}, the neural pull loss~\cite{NeuralPull}, and the singular Hessian loss~\cite{wang2023neuralsingular}.

-\paragraph{Multi-view 3D reconstruction.} Two seminal works, NeuS~\cite{wang2021neus} and VolSDF~\cite{yariv2021volume}, enable volume rendering with SDFs by modeling volume density from signed distance.
-Leveraging the continuous and smooth representations of SDF, these methods demonstrate significantly improved reconstruction quality compared to density-based methods~\cite{mildenhall2021nerf}.
-They have inspired numerous follow-up works aimed at improving runtime performance~\cite{neus2,geoneus}, enhancing reconstruction detail~\cite{wang2022hf}, and addressing robustness issues in sparse-view reconstructions~\cite{sparseneus,xu2023deformable}, among others.
-To reduce the high computational demands of volume rendering, recent trends have focused on hybrid structures, such as regular grids~\cite{wu2022voxurf, sun2022direct, fridovich2022plenoxels}, octrees~\cite{li2024real,gsoctree-li2024}, triplanes~\cite{chan2022efficient,wang2023pet}, hash grids~\cite{mueller2022instant, li2023neuralangelo, wang2023adaptive, reiser2024binary}, which are combined with or used as replacements for the MLP in NeRF~\cite{mildenhall2021nerf}.
+\paragraph{Multi-view reconstruction} NeuS~\cite{wang2021neus} and VolSDF~\cite{yariv2021volume} are seminal works that enable volume rendering using SDFs by mapping signed distances to densities.
+Using the continuity and smoothness of SDFs, these methods improve the quality of reconstruction compared to density-based methods such as NeRF~\cite{mildenhall2021nerf}.
+They have inspired further efforts aimed at runtime acceleration~\cite{neus2,geoneus}, improved geometric fidelity~\cite{wang2022hf}, and robustness to sparse-view input~\cite{sparseneus,xu2023deformable, komarichev2023diffsvr}.
+To address the computational cost of volume rendering, recent works adopt hybrid structures, such as regular grids~\cite{wu2022voxurf,sun2022direct,fridovich2022plenoxels}, octrees~\cite{li2024real,gsoctree-li2024}, triplanes~\cite{chan2022efficient,wang2023pet}, and hash grids~\cite{mueller2022instant,li2023neuralangelo,wang2023adaptive,reiser2024binary}, to replace or enhance MLPs in NeRFs.